aosp-mirror/platform_frameworks_base/tools/layoutlib/create/README.txt

 This won't rename/replace the inner static methods of a given class.

+4- Refactoring classes

+This is very similar to the Renaming classes except that it also updates the reference in all classes.
+This is done for classes which are added to the Dalvik VM for performance reasons but are not present in the Standard Java VM.
+An implementation for these classes is also injected.

-4- Method erasure based on return type
+5- Method erasure based on return type

 This is mostly an implementation detail of the bridge: in the Paint class mentioned above, some inner static classes are used to pass around